 - The time of year

-The run up to Christmas is the best time of year, as many visitors are buying Christmas presents.
-At other times of year, it depends on whether visitors have a reason to buy ie. birthday presents or see something they like and either want to treat themselves or are with someone else that wants to treat them.
+The run-up to Christmas is the best time of year, as many visitors are buying Christmas presents.
+At other times of the year, it depends on whether visitors have a reason to buy ie. birthday presents or see something they like and either want to treat themselves or are with someone else that wants to treat them.

 Its all part of the learning curve, you have to try out different events to find the ones that are right for your work.